-NRG's Brazilian project company, Itiquira Energetica S.A., or Itiquira, the owner of a 156 MW hydro project in Brazil, is in arbitration with the former EPC contractor for the project, Inepar Industria e Construcces, or Inepar.
+NRG's Brazilian project company, Itiquira Energetica S.A., or Itiquira, the owner of a 156 MW hydro project in Brazil, is in arbitration with the former EPC contractor for the project, Inepar Industria e Construcoes, or Inepar.
 The dispute was commenced in arbitration by Itiquira in September of 2002 and pertains to certain matters arising under the engineering procurement and construction contract between the parties.
 Itiquira sought Real 140 million and asserted that Inepar breached the contract.
 Inepar sought Real 39 million and alleged that Itiquira breached the contract.
 On September 2, 2005, the arbitration panel ruled in favor of Itiquira, awarding it Real 139 million (US \$62.3 million, based on conversion rates as of September 30, 2005) and Inepar Real 4.7 million (US \$2.1 million, based on conversion rates as of September 30, 2005).
 Due to interest accrued from the commencement of the arbitration to the award date, Itiquira's award is increased to approximately Real 227 million (U.S. \$100 million, based on conversion rates as of September 30, 2005).
-Itiquira has commenced the lengthy process in Brazil to execute on the arbitratian award.
+Itiquira has commenced the lengthy process in Brazil to execute on the arbitral award.
 We are unable to predict the outcome of this execution process.
-On October 14, 2005, Inepar filed with the arbitration panel a request for clarifications of the ruling.
-Itiquira responded to Inepar's request by filing objections.
+On October 14, 2005, Inepar filed with the arbitration panel a request for clarifications of the ruling and Itiquira objected.
+On December 21, 2005, Inepar's request for clarifications was denied.
 Due to the uncertainty of the collection process, NRG is accounting for receipt of any amounts as a gain contingency.